 }

-CS/BDP10 Do implement the Basic Dispose Pattern on types containing instances of disposable types.
+CS/BDP10 Do implement the Basic Dispose Pattern on types containing instances as members of disposable types.

 CS/BDP20 Do extend the Basic Dispose Pattern to provide a finalizer on types holding resources that need to be freed explicitly and that do not have finalizers.
 For example, the pattern should be implemented on types storing unmanaged memory buffers.